beltram42/Dockerized-Nestjs-Postgresql-Prisma-Nextjs-setup/README.md

 3. After you have stopped the project w/ Ctrl + c, run: docker-compose down --rmi all

-4. In order to all images and containers in one bash command: docker system prune -a
+4. In order to delete all images + containers in 1 bash command: docker system prune -a